openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-09-24-kimsufi-stor-ks1-installation.md

 On OVH console, we install Debian 12 Bookworm on the SSD.

+**IMPORTANT:** this was not an optimal choice, we should have reserved part of the SSD to use it as a cache drive for the ZFS pool.

 Once the install is complete, OVH sends the credentials by email.

 We add users for the admin(s) and give sudo access: